TonyKennah/worldom/README.md

 ## Features

-*   **Procedural World Generation:** Creates unique worlds with multiple islands and continents using Perlin noise.
-The entire world is contained within a finite tile map.
+*   **Procedural World Generation:** Creates unique, seamlessly tileable worlds using 4D Perlin noise.
+This ensures that the wrap-around map has no visible seams, creating a truly continuous world.
 *   **Dynamic Camera:** A fully featured camera with stepped zooming (centered on the cursor) and smooth panning (using WASD keys and edge scrolling).
 *   **Interactive Tile Map:** An efficient, tile-based map that only renders visible tiles and displays a grid at appropriate zoom levels.
 *   **A\* Pathfinding:** Intelligent, natural-looking unit movement that navigates around obstacles.
 The pathfinding has been tuned to feel less "robotic" by introducing a small random cost to each step.